Tribunal Costs

 How long will my case take?

-Employment Tribunals are currently dealing with a back log of claims that were postponed as a result of the Coronavirus pandemic.
-In normal circumstances, it would be usual to expect perhaps 9 to 12 months before your case was heard by the Tribuanl, but until the backlog is cleared, it will more likely take 12 to 18 months.
+It would be usual to expect at least 9 to 12 months before your case is heard by the Tribunal, but in the South East region, it will more likely take 12 to 18 months.
 Many cases do, however, reach a settlement without the need for a final hearing.
 As such, your case could be resolved much quicker depending upon the stage at which the parties are able to agree terms.

 Recovery of legal fees and liability for your opponent’s fees